espressomd/espresso/doc/sphinx/dg.rst

   * bonded_ia_params[bond_type].num is the number of particles involved in the bond -1.
 I.e., 1 for a pairwise bonded potential such as the FENE bond.
   * The parameters for the individual bonded interaction go to the member of Bond_parameters for your interaction defined in the previous step.
 For the FENE bond, this would be::
     bonded_ia_params[bond_tpe].p.fene
-* At the end of the parameter setter function, do not forget the call to mpi_bcast_ia_params(), which will sync the parameters jsut set to other compute nodes in a parallel simulation.
+* At the end of the parameter setter function, do not forget the call to mpi_bcast_ia_params(), which will sync the parameters just set to other compute nodes in a parallel simulation.
 * The routines for calculating force and energy return an integer.
 A return value of 0 means OK, a value of 1 means that the particles are too far apart and the bond is broken.
 This will stop the integration with a runtime error.
 * The functions for calculating force and energy can make use of a pre-calculated distance vector (dx) pointing from particle 2 to particle 1.
-* The force on particle 1 has to be sotred in the force vector  (not added to it). the force on particle 2 will be obtained from Newton's law.
+* The force on particle 1 has to be stored in the force vector  (not added to it).
+The force on particle 2 will be obtained from Newton's law.
-* The result of the energy calculation is placed in (NOT added to) the ``_energy`` argument of the erngy calculation function.
+* The result of the energy calculation is placed in (NOT added to) the ``_energy`` argument of the energy calculation function.